Introduction

 Case Study: GlobalTech Solutions

-GlobalTech Solutions, a multinational IT services company with over 5,000 employees, needed a unified project management solution to replace disparate systems across different departments and regions.
+GlobalTech Solutions, a multinational IT services company with over 5,000 employees, required a standard project management solution across its various departments and global offices to replace a patchwork of different systems that were in place.

 Challenge

-Lack of standardisation led to inefficiencies, data silos, and difficulties in cross-departmental collaboration.
+The lack of standardisation and integration across departments and offices resulted in inefficiencies, data silos and difficulties in cross-departmental collaboration.

 Solution

-Adopted Microsoft Project for its enterprise-scale capabilities and integration with existing Microsoft ecosystem.
+Adopted Microsoft Project, leveraging its capabilities at an enterprise scale and its seamless integration with the existing Microsoft ecosystem used within the company.

 Implementation process

-- Integrated with existing ERP and CRM systems.
+- Integrated the project management system with existing ERP and CRM systems for a unified IT infrastructure.

 Results

-- 40% reduction in time spent on administrative tasks
+- 40% reduction in the time spent on administrative and manual tasks by project teams.

 Key takeaway